Cray-HPE/docs-csm/install/install_csm_services.md

 <a name="create-base-bss-global-boot-parameters"></a>

-## 3. Create base BSS Global boot parameters
+## 3. Create base BSS global boot parameters

 1. Wait for BSS to be ready.